From London via Lagos, charismatic chanteuse SISTER COOKIE takes you on an eclectic

 Her family relocated to London when she was aged ten and her fixation with music increased, spending much of her time continuing to teach herself to play the piano.
 Having absorbed different genres throughout her teens, Cookie eventually developed a passion for jazz and the blues.

 Her debut single, a version of Willie Jones' 1962 scorcher, Where's My Money, on which she was accompanied by Turin's Soulful Orchestra, was released on the Italian label, Soulful Torino Records, in August 2014.
 A limited-edition, vinyl-only release, it sold out instantly.
-She has also released singles with London-based bands MFC Chicken [FOLC Records, 2015] and and The Future Shape of Sound [Rise Up, Freshly Squeezed Music].
+She has also appeared on releases by Jim Jones and The Righteous Mind, MFC Chicken, The Future Shape of Sound.
+On stage, Sister Cookie has wowed audiences with her unique sound and charisma at a plethora of venues and festivals across Europe.
+She was also one of the artistes featured in the 2019 book 50 Women In The Blues.